MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 <details>
 <summary><b>Directory structure for multi-capability app</b></summary>

-You can add additional features to your existing Teams app by using add features.
+You can add more features to your existing Teams app by using add features.
 For example, if you add bot app to the existing tab app, Teams Toolkit adds the bot folder with relevant files and code.

 The following image shows the directory structure of tab app: